 4. Flowers yellow, lemon-scented.

-1. Flower peduncled; petals maroon to white (or green in aberrant forms); leaves not mottled.
+1. Flower peduncled; petals maroon to white (or green in aberrant or diseased plants); leaves not mottled.

 5. Ovary 3-angled to obscurely 3-lobed; leaves definitely petiolate.